-Scopolamine: An old drug with new psychiatric applicationsFebruary 12th, 2013 in Psychology & Psychiatry /
+Scopolamine: An old drug with new psychiatric applicationsFebruary 12, 2013 in Medicine & Health / Psychology & Psychiatry

 Scopolamine is an anticholinergic drug with many uses.
 For example, it prevents nausea, vomiting, and motion sickness.

 However, scopolamine is re-emerging as an antidepressant, with recent studies showing that scopolamine can rapidly improve mood in depressed patients.
 In addition, in a new study published in Biological Psychiatry this month by Dr. Moriel Zelikowsky and colleagues at the University of California, Los Angeles, it may also be a possible treatment for anxiety disorders.

 Exposure therapy, where the key goal is the elimination of fear through repeated 'safe' exposure to the threat, is commonly employed for the treatment of anxiety disorders.
 However, its effectiveness is diminished because humans and animals alike tend to be very sensitive to context, causing extinction learning to be dependent on the environment in which it occurs.
 This makes memories formed during extinction unstable.
 As a result, extinguished fears commonly return when people put themselves in new situations.

 "Current research aimed at treating this problem either employs invasive, untranslatable methods or attempts to strengthen extinction learning rather than prevent relapse," explained senior author Dr. Michael Fanselow.

 In an effort to solve this dilemma, Fanselow and his team took a novel theoretical approach.
 Employing an animal model of exposure therapy, they found they were able to disrupt the rats' contextual processing during extinction using low doses of scopolamine, which blocked the return of fear when the rats were exposed to both the original and a new context.